Updated October 26, 2020

-As in-person wedding celebrations are postponed due to COVID-19, many couples are choosing to get married privately on their original wedding date or to virtually share their ceremony with loved ones.
+As COVID-19 continues to impact weddings and gatherings, many couples are opting to virtually share their ceremony with loved ones.

-Whether your wedding is over live stream or in person, you deserve to experience the joy of saying your vows in front of your community.
-We’re here to help with seven steps to live stream your wedding.
+Whether you are having a virtual wedding, or a hybrid, micro wedding with a combination of in-person and virtual guests, you deserve to experience the joy of saying your vows in front of your community.
+We’re here to help with seven steps to host your virtual wedding.

 1. Send invites or Change the Dates to guests

-Whether a live stream was part of your original wedding plans or not, make sure your guests have all the details.
-Send online invitations or Change the Dates through Joy to your guests with the information for your virtual celebration.
+Whether a virtual wedding was part of your original plan or not, make sure your guests have all the details.
+Send online invitations or Change the Dates through Joy to give your guests all the information for your virtual celebration.

 2. Collect RSVPs

-You may not think about collecting RSVPs for a live streamed wedding, but an accurate headcount is key to ensure the live stream platform you select can handle your event size.
+You may not think about collecting RSVPs for a virtual wedding, but an accurate headcount is key to ensure the platform you select can handle your event size.
 Joy’s RSVP feature allows you to customize your RSVP questions and gather guest responses to inform your live stream plans.

-If you plan to send a wedding favor to guests ahead of your live stream, such as mini bottles of champagne for a toast, you will need to know who is coming, and their address, in advance.
+If you plan to send a wedding favor to guests ahead of your live stream, such as mini bottles of champagne for a toast, you will also need to know who is attending, and their address, in advance.

 4. Update your wedding website

 Wedding websites have become even more important in light of COVID-19 to keep guests up to date of your wedding plans.
-Guests will check your wedding website for information ahead of your big day, so be sure to update your event date, time, location, greeting message, and event schedule with your live stream details, and make sure you’ve removed any out-of-date information.
+Guests will check your wedding website for information ahead of your big day, so be sure to update your event date, time, location, greeting message, and event schedule with your virtual wedding details, and make sure you’ve removed any out-of-date information.